 Pi may be infinite, but Pi Day is not.
 Celebrate Pi Day on March 14 in recognition of its common abbreviation, 3.14.
 Plan a party with your students, but wait to sound the party horns until exactly 1:59 in the afternoon (3.14159)!
 Double the fun and make it a party for Albert Einstein, whose birthday is also on March 14.
 Be sure to check out Help Teaching’s worksheets featuring the number pi.
 Pi Day also kicks off World Math Week.

-4. Mathematics Awareness Month
+4. Mathematics & Statistics Awareness Month

 5. Square Root Day

 The only thing square about Square Root Day is the date.
 When the day and the month are both the square root of the last two digits of the year, we have a Square Root Day.
-April 4, 2016 (4/4/16) is a Square Root Day, but the next one won’t be until May 5, 2025 (5/5/25)!
+April 4, 2016 (4/4/16) was a Square Root Day, but the next one won’t be until May 5, 2025 (5/5/25)!
 Get radical and make these special days square-themed.

 6. Palindrome Days

 Palindrome days aren’t just for students named Bob or Hannah.
 Palindrome days fall on any dates where the numbers of the month, day, and year are the same both forward and backwards.
-For example, June 10, 2016 is a Palindrome day (6/10/16), but only in countries where dates are written month/day!
+For example, June 10, 2016 was a Palindrome Day (6/10/16), but only in countries where dates are written month/day!
 Challenge your students to formulate lists of future Palindrome dates.
 Start with five-digit Palindrome dates (M/DD/YY) and work up to eight-digit dates (MM/DD/YYYY).